wrldmap/CCT-Shenanigans/README.md

-random scripts for computercraft, if im too lazy to use pastebin
+random scripts for computercraft, if im too lazy to use pastebin.

+some good code can be found at: https://github.com/TheEnderTeam/EnderSMP-FM/tree/main/computercraft